Switch not working

 Electrical

-The answer to 'switch not working' is that there are several common causes, including a tripped circuit breaker, a faulty switch, loose wiring, or a problem with the electrical box.
-Symptoms may include the switch not turning on the light or appliance, the switch feeling loose, or no power going to the switch.
+The answer to 'switch not working' is that a switch not working is often caused by a loose connection, a faulty switch, or a problem with the wiring.
+Common symptoms include the switch not turning the light or appliance on or off, or the switch feeling loose or wobbly.

 Step-by-Step Guide